javascriptdata/dnotebook/README.md

 ### Discussion and Development
 Development discussions take place on our [issues](https://github.com/opensource9ja/dnotebook/issues) tab.

->> We are redesigning Dnotebook to feel more native.
-Track progress in this epic issue, and [ref/typescript](https://github.com/javascriptdata/dnotebook/tree/ref/typescript) branch.

 ### Contributing to Dnotebook
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.